NATIONAL STRATEGY

 MARKET INCENTIVES

 The Directive 2014/89/EU on Marine Spatial Planning is also relevant for the specific Blue Energy Sector, as it establishes a framework for the implementation of maritime spatial planning and integrated coastal management by Member States, aimed at promoting the sustainable growth of maritime economies, the sustainable development of marine areas and the sustainable use of marine resources.
-The Directive has been transposed into the Italian legislation via the D. Lgs 201/2016.
+The Directive has been transposed into the Italian legislation via D. 201/2016.

 PUBLIC FUNDING PROGRAMMES